jon7sky/TinyCLI/README.md

 ST's STM32CubeIDE tool to build and load the firmware.
 The input/output goes through the ST-Link's virtual COM port.
 (The ST-Link is attached to this NUCLEO board.)
 The example commands will let you turn each of the three LEDs on or off, or wait for the button to be pressed.

+And there's also a similar demo that runs on everybody's favorite STM32 board, the Blue Pill.
+Check out `demo/BluePill`.
+It also uses the STM32CubeIDE tool to build and load the firmware.